mikepenz/MaterialDrawer/README.md

 You can find a detailed description of all methods in the [WIKI](https://github.com/mikepenz/MaterialDrawer/wiki).

 ###Upgrade Notes
+#### < v2.8.0
+v2.8.0 now uses the latest com.android.support:appcompat version 22.1.0.
+Please update if you use an older version.

 #### < v2.7.7
 Beginning with v2.7.7, the `DrawerImageLoader.IDrawerImageLoader` interface now requires you to override the `placeholder` method (returning a custom placeholder Drawable).
 You may simply return a null Drawable to retain pre-v2.7.7 behavior, but it must be defined.
 See the sample app for an example.